-- athletes, demanding of them a dedication to and pride in academic achievement, and providing them the opportunity and assistance to succeed. - 4.
-To initiate, stimulate, and improve intercollegiate athletic programs for student athletes and to promote and develop educational leadership, physical fitness, athletic excellence, and athletics participation as a recreational pursuit; and - To provide the College and local communities with a successful, honorable, exciting, and enjoyable athletic program which dramatically demonstrates the ideals of leadership and commitment to excellence.
+- 3. To complement the academic goals of the College by recruiting promising student athletes, demanding of them a dedication to and pride in academic achievement, and providing them the opportunity and assistance to succeed. - 4.
+To initiate, stimulate, and improve intercollegiate athletic programs for student athletes and to promote and develop educational leadership, physical fitness, athletic excellence, and athletics participation as a recreational pursuit; and - 5.
+To provide the College and local communities with a successful, honorable, exciting, and enjoyable athletic program which dramatically demonstrates the ideals of leadership and commitment to excellence.